Search This Site...

 Music at Advent

 Music is an integral part of worship at the Church of the Advent of Christ the King.
 For almost five hundred years, Anglican Church music has sought to proclaim the Christian faith.
 This rich and deeply spiritual musical heritage enhances the beauty and solemnity of our services.
 Added to our Anglican heritage is music from the Catholic tradition which preceded it.
 Church music is an art form that is designed to fulfill specific functions in the liturgy, and can be considered to be a form of prayer.
 The music at the Church of the Advent speaks to our intellect, our emotions, and to parts of our soul beyond the reach of the conscious mind.
 It is a window to the Divine Presence.
-The service music at our eleven o'clock High Mass on Sundays usually includes an organ prelude and postlude, propers for the specific day sung to the traditional Gregorian chants in Latin, a psalm sung to Anglican chant, an anthem at the offertory, a motet at communion music, and hymns.
-These regular parts of the service are often augmented by special music on solemn feast days and other changes in the music reflect changes in the services as we move through the liturgical calendar.
+The service music at our eleven o'clock High Mass on Sundays usually includes an organ prelude and postlude, propers for the specific day sung to the traditional Gregorian chants in Latin, a psalm sung to Anglican chant, an anthem at the offertory, and a motet at communion music.
+These regular parts of the service are often augmented by special music on solemn feast days and other variations in the music reflect changes in the services as we move through the liturgical Kalendar.
 Schola Adventus sings the propers of the mass, an anthem at the Offertory and a motet at Communion.
 The congregation and choir sing hymns from the Hymnal 1982, and the ordinary of the mass to settings which change with the liturgical seasons.
 The hymns and organ music reflect the highest standards of liturgical art.
+The choir sing from the west-end gallery of the church and this position allows a remarkable musical presence in the pew while not distracting the liturgy.
 At High Mass on Sunday mornings and mid-week Masses for Feast Days, we offer to God the best we can.

 A Prayer for Church Musicians and Artists